1. Home

 If you're going to conquer the small posh saloon class, you'll need a great automatic gearbox, which is exactly what the latest Mercedes-Benz C-Class has.

 All C-Class models have a peachy nine-speed automatic gearbox as standard.
-It's a conventional torque converter with buttery-smooth gear changes and none of the jerky manoeuvring you can get with a twin-clutch auto.
+It's a conventional torque converter with buttery-smooth gear changes and none of the jerky parking speed feel you can get with a twin-clutch auto.

 Nine gears sounds excessive, but it means the C-Class is barely ticking over on the motorway, while you never drop out of the power band when you accelerate.
-The downside is it can take a little longer than a lesser-geared automatic to pick a ratio when you stamp on the throttle, but it's not a huge issue here.
+It can take a little longer than a lesser-geared automatic to pick a ratio when you stamp on the throttle, but it's not a huge issue here.

 Comfort is the Mercedes C-Class' speciality and the car's luxuriously quiet cabin and plethora of driving aids mean it's also a very relaxing car to drive.
 The C220d might be the entry-level diesel, but with loads of power and near 60mpg fuel economy, it's an accomplished all-rounder that gets our vote.